patricia-pan/patricia-pan/README.md

 ### Hello, internet! 👋

-I'm a software engineer with strong skills in communication, product management, and design thanks to my 3 years as a tech and management consultant at Accenture.
+I'm a software engineer who was formerly a tech and management consultant at Accenture for 3 years.
 Prior to that, I double majored in Chemical and Biomedical Engineering at Carnegie Mellon University.

 Check out my articles on...